ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 Otherwise, if the Token Length field value changes over time, the SCHC Rule does not set the TV, while setting the MO to "ignore" and the CDA to "value-sent".
 The Rule may also use a "match-mapping" MO to compress the value.

-Editor's note: in the YANG data model created by {{RFC9363}}, the Field Descriptor for the Token Length field should be updated by adding a reference to {{RFC8974}}.
+Editor's note: in the YANG data model created by {{RFC9363}}, the description of the Token Length field should be updated by adding a reference to {{RFC8974}}.

 ## CoAP Code Field # {#ssec-coap-code-field}